Washington beats Oregon State, improves to 7-0 in Pac-12

 Jaylen Nowell scored 19 points with three 3-pointers and David Crisp had 14 points for the Huskies (16-4, 7-0 Pac-12).

+Washington coach Mike Hopkins said it was his team’s most complete game of the season.

-Stephen Thompson Jr. had 30 points with six 3-pointers and Tres Tinkle added 18 points and nine rebounds for the Beavers (12-7, 4-3 Pac-12).
+Stephen Thompson Jr. had 30 points with a career-high six 3-pointers and Tres Tinkle added 18 points and nine rebounds for the Beavers (12-7, 4-3 Pac-12).

+“Give credit to Washington for coming out and being the aggressor, knocking us back on our heels,” said Oregon State coach Wayne Tinkle, who added that the Huskies were the more physical team.

 The Huskies’ zone stifled Oregon State, forcing the Beavers into 44 percent shooting and 15 turnovers.
 Washington scored 25 points off those turnovers, shot 58 percent from the field and had 12 turnovers.